 Parties and Weddings:

-Addressing invitations, cards, envelope liners, paper flowers, pennants, bunting, and garlands, decorations, pinwheels, photo booth props, place cards, food labels, cupcake and cake toppers, games, party cups, customized table linens, favors, t-shirts, signage, gift tags, and table numbers.
+Addressing invitations, cards, envelope liners, paper flowers, pennants, bunting, decorations, pinwheels, photo booth props, place cards, food labels, cupcake and cake toppers, games, party cups, customized table linens, favors, t-shirts, signage, and table numbers.

 As I find more Cricut Explore project ideas, I’ll be sure to come back and update this list.
 Have something I missed?
 Leave your ideas in the comments!

 Stop pulling your hair out and start creating confidently with your Cricut!
 Finally understand how to use your Cricut with my Learn Your Cricut eBooks!

 Wonderful!
 I think this can be one of the best handmade gifts for kids or mother in baby showers.
 Also, I will surely try this to decorate my toddlers’ birthday party in 3 months later.